Bradon101/Bradon101/README.md

 - 👀 I’m interested in Data Science and Machine Learning
 - 🌱 I’m currently learning Python & SQL

--Currently undertaking my Masters in Data Science @ Salford University with an approx. May 2023 finish date.
-Working part-time as a pricing analyst for Amber Car Leasing.
+-Graduated with a Masters in Data Science @ Salford University.
+Working as a Data Analyst for Amber Car Leasing.

 <!---
 Bradon101/Bradon101 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.